 Readings will be drawn from scholarly books and journal articles, most of which are available via the university library.

-Grades will be based upon each student’s participation in discussions (10%), weekly papers in Blok 1 (40%), and preparation and submission of a research paper in Blok 2 (50%).
+Grades will be based upon each student’s participation in discussions (10%), two reflection papers in block 1 (25% each), and a research paper in Block 2 (40%).